ash-project/ash_sync/README.md

 ## Status

-I've laid out some patterns for what this should look like, and set up the typescript code generation process. **I need someone to champion this from here on.**
+I've laid out some patterns for what this should look like, and set up the typescript code generation process. **I need someone to champion this from here on.** See the #todo comments for more.

 updating/deleting does not appear to be working due to a client bug that I have not yet figured out.